 How to Make It

-- Prep the chicken thighs: Use a sharp paring or boning knife to trim off loose pieces of chicken and excess fat left on the thighs.
-Slice the thighs in half crosswise, for portioning and easier handling on the grill.
+- Prep the chicken: Use a sharp paring or boning knife to trim off loose pieces of chicken and excess fat that can burn on the grill.
+Optionally, slice the chicken pieces in half crosswise, for portioning and easier handling on the grill.

 - Make the marinade: Whisk all the ingredients in a small bowl.
-Reserve ½ cup of the marinade for basting the chicken on the grill.
+Reserve ½ cup of the marinade for basting the chicken on the grill later.

 - Marinate the chicken: Place the chicken in an 8x8 baking dish or a large gallon-size Ziplock bag.
 Cover and refrigerate for at least 4 hours, but optimally at least 8 hours or overnight.
-Note: If cooking bone-in thighs, breasts or larger chicken pieces, then you will definitely want to marinate 8 hours or longer.
+Note: If cooking bone-in thighs, breasts or larger chicken pieces, then you will definitely want to marinate 8 hours or longer for optimal flavor.

 - Remove the chicken from the refrigerator 30 minutes prior to cooking, while you set up the grill.
 Let excess marinade drip off, then transfer to a rimmed baking sheet to transport out to the grill.